zostera/django-modeltrans/docs/pages/performance.rst

 ++++++++++++++++++

 In order to perform well while performing filtering or ordering on translated values, the ``i18n``-field need a GIN index.
-An index is added automatically while migrating from django-modeltranslation, but has to be added manually if not.
+For django 1.11 and later, the index is added automatically, for django 1.9 and 1.10, refer to :ref:`add_gin_index`.